I'm living proof that anything is possible

 Facebook: @jamesdhealth1

-City Lit is one is one of a number of establishments offering courses for people who stammer.
-Read more about the range of options on our Therapy & Courses section.
+City Lit is one of the options available for people who stammer.
+Read about the range of options on our One-to-one Adult Speech & Language Therapy and Adult Group Stammering Courses pages.

 Image